 Finally, the results are transferred to additional simulations, such as structural analyses.
 Since 2008, Simcenter FLOEFD is the tool of choice for many application areas, instead of using different tools for each area.
-Simcenter is a part of Xcelerator, a comprehensive and integrated portfolio of software and services from Siemens Digital Industries Software.
+Simcenter is a part of Siemens Xcelerator business platform of software, hardware and services.

 “When we started, we mainly focused on the flow velocity and shear stress of the nonNewtonian media,” says Trapp.
 “Meanwhile, the software has become the tool of choice for many different applications.
 Our team uses Simcenter FLOEFD as a Swiss Army Knife around the tool development.”